Rose registration name: History and use of code names

 In 1978, the Convention of the International Union for the Protection of New Plant Varieties in Geneva, Switzerland voted that each new rose variety registered be given a unique descriptor, the code name.

 The reason is that every rose plant sold to the public should be identifiable, whatever the commercial names given the rose for sale to the public in different countries and by different retailers.
 The code name also protects the breeders’ rights to the cultivar.
 The code name makes it easy to identify the breeder.
 The code name is often written on the labels or tags of roses sold by retailers, or in catalogues, below a more buyer‑friendly commercial name.
 All rose code names are registered with the American Rose Society, as the rose registration name of the cultivar, or as one of the synonyms.

 There are a few variations of the designation for rose code names, such as “(rose) breeder code”.
 The different usages have in common that they include the word “code”.

 Structure of code names

 Code names are typically a combination of the first three letters of the breeder's name or company followed by additional letters that make each code name unique.
 The three‑letter breder code is usually in upper‑case letters.
 However, the International Code for the Nomenclature for Cultivated Plants (9th edition) does not stipulate that the breeder code should be in upper‑case letters.
-Examples include MEIclusif, a variety created by Meilland International SA, or BEAdonald, bread by Amanda Beales, working for Peter Beales Roses.
+Examples include MEIclusif, a variety created by Meilland International SA, or BEAdonald, bred by Amanda Beales, working for Peter Beales Roses.
 BEAdonald is marketed under these names: